TCM for Seborrheic Dermatitis: Does It Really Work?

 What is Sebum?

 Sebum is this sticky and oily substance that our body produces in order to keep the skin moisturized.
-Sebum is made up of fat molecules, wax and squalene.

-What are Sebaceous Glands?
+What Are Sebaceous Glands?

 what is sebum what is sebaceous gland tcm for seborrheic dermatitis dandruff scalp itch